How to Copy Content from Blazor Grid Pivot Table to Clipboard?

 Step 1: JavaScript Interop for copying the content to clipboard

-First, you need to create a JavaScript file (i.e., clipboard.js) and define the copyToClipboard
+First, create a JavaScript file (i.e., clipboard.js) and define the copyToClipboard

 asynchronous function that processes the clipboard operation.
 This function takes the ID of the pivot table as a parameter to identify the table within the DOM (Document Object Model).